 - Best practice marketing requires a true understanding of customers and not technology.
 As Daryl Fielding, European Marketing Chief , Kraft Foods said recently, “Marketers must remember they are talking to people”(3).
 There is a danger of technology getting in the way of understanding.
 Also, perhaps ironically to digital advocates, ethnography is essential to understand how consumers use digital media!

-- Try experimenting.
+- Yet, try experimenting.
 If you don’t test new things out, you won’t learn.
-Just make sure it is not at the cost of, or detriment to achieving your objectives/desired outcomes.
+So just make sure it is not at the cost of, or detriment to, achieving your aims.

 (1) Mehrabian Albert H, ‘Silent Messages; Implicit Communication of Emotions and Attitudes’ 2nd edition 1981